 \subsubsection{Degree of Authority over Levels Above or Below.}

-A related but distinguishable dimension to autonomy \textit{from} is authority \textit{over}, which refers to the ability to regulate or sanction.
-The question of authority is as central to federalism and polycentricity as autonomy, defined, as they are, around systems with multiple centers of power \cite{brilmayer1994federalism,morrison2019black}.
-Indeed, a middle-level unit having autonomy implies its having authority over something.
-But piecing out the direction of its authority, like the direction of its autonomy, helps to distinguish different instances of multi-level governance online.
-A unit can have authority over lower levels with or without autonomy from them.
-For example, admins of Facebook Groups have authority over Group members because they have the power to sanction members or their posts in their Groups, and governance decisions are taken autonomously as admins are usually not elected by Group members.
-On the other hand, admins of Wikipedia's language editions have authority over the governance of Wikipedia pages in that language but they do not operate autonomously since community members can strip away their administrator rights.
-Middle levels usually have high authority over low levels, with some work even demonstrating the emergence of administrator oligarchies~\cite{shaw2014laboratories}.
-One exception we have found is Twitter blocklists: as a third-party service with limited functionality, these blocklists could not strongly sanction their subscribers.
+A related but distinguishable dimension to a middle-level unit's autonomy \textit{from} is authority \textit{over}, which refers to the ability to regulate or sanction.
+The question of authority is as central to federalism and polycentricity as autonomy \citep{morrison2019black}.
+Indeed, a middle-level unit having autonomy implies it has authority over something.
+However, piecing out the direction of its authority, like its autonomy, helps to distinguish different instances of multi-level governance online.

+For example, admins of Facebook Groups have authority over Group members because they have the power to sanction members or their posts.
+These admins also make governance decisions autonomously, as they are usually not elected by Group members.
+On the other hand, admins of a Wikipedia language edition have authority over the governance of Wikipedia pages in that language.
+However, they do not operate autonomously since community members can strip away their administrator rights.

+Middle levels usually have significant authority over low levels, with some work demonstrating the emergence of administrator oligarchies~\citep{shaw2014laboratories}.
+One exception we have found is Twitter shared blocklists \citep{geiger2016}: as a third-party service with limited functionality, these blocklists could not strongly sanction their subscribers.